 Operating expenses primarily consist of the cost of administration and consultants, who assist in locating, communicating and matching business needs to Agency programs of assistance.
-During the year ended December 31, 2019, there was a decrease in expenses due to a one-time expense for a redevelopment study that was performed during the year ended December 31, 2018.
+During the year ended December 31, 2021, there was an increase in total expenses largely due to additional legal services.

-Cash flows-Agency cash and cash equivalents increased by \$11,693 for the year ended December 31, 2019, while cash and cash equivalents decreased by \$20,853 during the year ended December 31, 2018 and increased by \$4,668 during the year ended December 31, 2017.
+Cash flows-Agency cash and cash equivalents increased by \$26,681, \$695, and \$11,693 for the years ended December 31, 2021, 2020, and 2019, respectively.
 Key elements of these changes are presented below in Table 3: